When to visit the vet?

 Muscle injuries are caused by excessive strain on the muscle fibers.
 Muscles consist of many small fibers that work together to enable movement.
 When these fibers are stretched beyond their limit, they can be damaged.

-Other risk factors include age, overweight, and previous muscle injuries.
+Other risk factors include age, Overweight, and previous muscle injuries.
 Older dogs and those in poor physical condition are more prone to muscle injuries because their muscle and connective tissue structures are weaker.

 Symptoms

 The symptoms of a muscle injury in dogs vary depending on the severity of the injury.
-The most common signs include sudden lameness, pain on palpation, and swelling in the affected area.
-Affected dogs may show an altered gait or avoid strenuous activities.
+The most common signs include sudden Lameness, Pain on palpation upon touch, and Swelling in the affected area.
+The affected dogs may show an altered gait or avoid strenuous activities.

 Behavioral changes such as decreased appetite or listlessness can also indicate a muscle injury, as the dog tries to avoid the Pain or rest.